PennyLaneAI/pennylane/doc/development/adding_templates.rst

 Make sure you consider the following:

-* *Choose the name carefully.* Good names tell the user what a template is good for, or what architecture it implements.
+* *Choose the name carefully.* Good names tell the user what a template is used for, or what architecture it implements.
 The class name (i.e., ``MyNewTemplate``) is written in camel case.

-* *Explicit decompositions.* Try to implement the decomposition in the ``expand`` function without the use of convenient methods like the :func:`~.broadcast` function - this avoids unnecessary overhead.
+* *Explicit decompositions.* Try to implement the decomposition in the ``expand()`` function without the use of convenient methods like the :func:`~.broadcast` function - this avoids unnecessary overhead.

 * *Write an extensive docstring that explains how to use the template.* Include a sketch of the template (add the file to the ``doc/_static/templates/<templ_type>/`` directory).
-You can also display a small usage example at the beginning of the docstring.
+You should also display a small usage example at the beginning of the docstring.

-  You should include an illustrative example of how to use the template before listing the arguments, headed by a bold **Example** title.
 If you want to explain the behaviour in more detail, add a section starting with the ``..
-UsageDetails::`` directive at the end of the docstring, where you demonstrate with code examples how to use the templates with different settings, for example varying the number of wires, explaining keyword arguments and special cases.
+UsageDetails::`` directive at the end of the docstring.
   Use the docstring of one of the existing templates for inspiration, such as :func:`AmplitudeEmbedding <pennylane.templates.embeddings.AmplitudeEmbedding>`.

-* **Input checks.** While checking the inputs of the template for consistency introduces an overhead, it is still advised to do some basic sanity checks, for example making sure that the shape of the parameters is correct.
+* *Input checks.* While checking the inputs of the template for consistency introduces an overhead and should be kept to a minimum, it is still advised to do some basic sanity checks, for example making sure that the shape of the parameters is correct.

 Importing the new template